 Originally from the San Francisco Bay Area, Joe Barros is a New York-based stage director and award-winning choreographer with an emphasis on new work development.
-This past summer, Joe choreographed the world premiere of Marc Acito and Amy Engelhardt’s critically acclaimed rock musical Bastard Jones Off-Broadway at The Cell, and directed an immersive staging of the two-person comedy The Owl and the Pussycat at Alice’s Tea Cup (Out of the Box Theatrics).
+Joe has worked on Broadway, regionally, and internationally.

 Regional/International productions include Beaches at Chicago's Drury Lane (associate director, directed by Eric Schaeffer, choreography by Lorin Latarro) starring Shoshana Bean and Whitney Bashor, For Tonight at Goodspeed Musicals and Michigan State University, the world premiere of Brother Russia and The Haunted Hotel at DC’s Tony Award®-winning Signature Theatre, Carrie at Michigan State University (recipient of SDCF's Guest Artist Initiative program), Small Town Story at The Hartt School (also co-conceived), Catch Me if You Can and Tenderly: The Rosemary Clooney Musical (Southeastern Summer Theatre Institute), Nine and Die Fledermaus (Music Academy International, Italy), Fall in Love (Seoul, Korea), and workshops/readings of King Kong, Eastbound (by Khiyon Hursey/Cheeyang Ng), and Mommie Dearest (book by Christina Crawford, score by Christina Crawford/David Nehls).

 Choreography for films include Mangus with Jennifer Coolidge, Leslie Jordan and John Waters, and Petunia with Christine Lahti, Thora Birch, and Michael Urie (both written/produced by Ash Christian).